israfilniloy/Task/README.md

  Database Constraints: Ensure proper validation to avoid inserting incorrect data.

  ## How to Run the Project:
-  1.Clone the Repository- Clone the project from the GitHub repository.
+ + Clone the Repository- Clone the project from the GitHub repository.
       (https://github.com/israfilniloy/Task.git)
- 2.Set Up the Database: Configure your SQL Server or SQLite database using the script in the .sql file.
+ + Set Up the Database: Configure your SQL Server or SQLite database using the script in the .sql file.
- 3.Build the Project: Open the project in Visual Studio and build the solution.
+ + Build the Project: Open the project in Visual Studio and build the solution.
- 4.Run the Application:  Manage user records through the Windows Forms interface.
+ + Run the Application:  Manage user records through the Windows Forms interface.
     Insert, update, delete, and search records in the SQL Server database.

 ## ScreenShots: